craftsbyshuvro/Sentiment_Analysis/README.md

     - Stemming

-- Then run all the cell of this file [classification.ipynb](src/classification.ipynb) This will use the preprocessed data from `preprocessed-dataset.csv` for further processing
+- Then run all the cell of this file [classification.ipynb](src/classification.ipynb) This will use the preprocessed data from `preprocessed-dataset.csv` for further processing.
+Further processing includes
     - It will vectorize the data using TF-IDF
     - It will oversample the dataset to balance the dataset
     - Split the whole dataset in 80:20 ratio which will be used for Training and Testing